(CNN)Here's a look at the Sandy Hook Elementary School shootings in Newtown, Connecticut.

-December 18, 2012 - Newtown Superintendent of Schools Janet Robinson announces that Sandy Hook students will remain out of school until January.
+December 18, 2012 - Newtown Superintendent of Schools Janet Robinson announces Sandy Hook students will remain out of school until January.
 At that time, they will be taught in a converted middle school.

-March 2013 - A new police report reveals that Adam Lanza possessed a list of 500 of the world's most notorious mass murderers, and was trying to rack up the greatest number of kills in history.
+March 2013 - A new police report reveals Adam Lanza possessed a list of 500 of the world's most notorious mass murderers, and was trying to rack up the greatest number of kills in history.

 December 27, 2013 - The final report on the investigation into the shooting is released.